-The Legal Summer Institute (LSI) is a unique in-house and law firm experience where traditionally underrepresented 2L law school students are invited to spend the first week of the program at Google, followed by a full summer internship with one of our partner law firms.
+Google Legal Summer Institute (LSI) is a unique experience where underrepresented 2L law school students are invited to spend the first week of their 2L summer at Google’s headquarters immersed in legal knowledge sessions followed by a full summer associateship with one of LSI’s partner law firms.
 LSI aims to improve access to in-house careers at tech companies by expanding opportunities and removing barriers for underrepresented talent in the legal industry.

 LSI scholars are a diverse group of students with interests across all legal practice areas.
 We consider full-time and part-time 2L students who are attending school in the US.
-Students who identify with a group that is historically underrepresented in the technology industry, including but not limited to Black, Hispanic, and Native American students, students with disabilities, LGBT students, and veterans are encouraged to apply.
+Students who identify with a group that is historically underrepresented in the technology industry are especially encouraged to apply: Black+, Latinx, Native American, LGBTQ+, students with disabilities and veterans.

 LSI measures success through four objectives:

-- Providing scholars with summer internships at prestigious law firms
+- Providing scholars with summer associateships at prestigious law firms

-- Providing early exposure to the in-house experience at Google for students underrepresented in the legal field
+- Providing early exposure to in-house careers at Google for students underrepresented in the legal field

-- Sharing information across the corporate sector regarding best practices to develop a legal internship program that develops underrepresented talent
+- Sharing information across the corporate sector regarding best practices to develop a legal internship program that prioritizes underrepresented talent

 - Improving diversity within law firms, especially Google’s outside counsel

-We encourage LSI scholars to participate in Google’s learning and development culture through a week of dynamic and skill-based learning opportunities to enhance their legal skillset.
+LSI scholars will participate in Google’s learning and development culture through a week of dynamic and skill-based learning opportunities to enhance their legal skillset.

 Law firm participation

-LSI is a paid opportunity and all participating partner firms pay scholars the same weekly rate as their other summer associates, for one week at Google and the full summer program with their law firm.
+LSI is a paid opportunity and we request that all participating partner firms pay LSI scholars the same weekly rate as their other summer associates for the week at Google and the full summer program with the participating law firm.

-There are no specific requirements regarding LSI Scholars’ law firm work assignments.
-We recommend that assignments provide a good balance of quality and quantity and contain substance and variety.
+There are no specific requirements regarding scholars’ law firm work assignments, however we recommend that assignments provide a good balance of quality and quantity and contain substance and variety.

-The LSI team facilitates candid conversations with leaders throughout their week at Google.
-Past speakers include David Drummond, Alphabet Chief Legal Officer, Kent Walker, Google Chief Legal Officer, and Halimah DeLaine Prado, Google Legal Vice President.
+The LSI team facilitates candid conversations with top legal leaders throughout their week at Google.
+Past speakers include Halimah DeLaine Prado, Google General Counsel, and Kent Walker, Google Chief Legal Officer.

 Community and diversity